SinglemindedOscar/Chinese-Rings/README.md

 ## To solve
 Your mission is to turn on all LEDs, and then turn off all LEDs.
 There are one or two correct switches on each step.
 Pressing the correct switch toggles the corresponding LED on/off state.
-Whether an LED can be turned on/off depends on the state of other LEDs.
+Whether the LED can be turned on/off depends on the state of other LEDs.
 No random elements.
 Everything works as logical.